Mark Tully

-After Cambridge, Tully intended becoming a priest in the Church of England but abandoned the vocation after just two terms at Lincoln Theological College, admitting later that he had doubts about "trusting [his] sexuality to behave as a Christian priest".
-His personal life has been complex.
-In 2001 he married Margaret, with whom he has four children in London.
-When in India, however, he lives with his girlfriend Gillian Wright.

 Journalistic career

 Tully joined the BBC in 1964 and moved back to India in 1965 to work as the corporation's India Correspondent.
 He covered all the major incidents in South Asia during his tenure, ranging from Indo-Pakistan conflicts, Bhopal gas tragedy, Operation Blue Star (and the subsequent assassination of Indira Gandhi, anti-Sikh riots), Assassination of Rajiv Gandhi to the Demolition of Babri Masjid.
 He was barred from entering India during Emergency in 1975–77 when Prime Minister Mrs Gandhi had imposed censorship curbs on the media.

 Tully resigned from the BBC in July 1994, after an argument with John Birt, the then Director General.
 He accused Birt of "running the corporation by fear" and "turning the BBC into a secretive monolith with poor ratings and a demoralised staff".